-Practice Areas: General Municipal, Litigation, Civil Rights, HIPAA, Firearms Licensing, Data Privacy, CORI
+Practice Areas: General Municipal, Litigation, Civil Rights, HIPAA, Firearms Licensing and Law Enforcement Matters, Data Privacy, CORI, Constitutional Issues

 Prior to joining the firm in 2006, Attorney Austin clerked at the City of Boston’s Law Department.
 During her time at the Law Department, she worked with attorneys on government transactions and litigation matters, including municipal liability matters, claims under the Massachusetts Tort Claims Act, employment, and civil rights.
 In addition, Attorney Austin previously earned a selective fellowship through the Rappaport Honors Program in Law and Public Policy where she worked extensively on an analysis of municipal zoning, subdivision, and environmental regulations.
 As a law student, she conducted research in concert with a law professor on governmental liability under federal civil rights law.

-- Regularly advises clients on complex Public Records Law and Open Meeting Law matters.
+- Regularly advises and trains clients on complex Public Records Law and Open Meeting Law matters, including administrative appeals.

 - Obtained numerous successful results on behalf of Police Chiefs in appeals of firearms license decisions in state and federal court pursuant to G.L. c.
 140, §131.

-- Advises clients on HIPAA, CORI and privacy matters.
+- Advises clients on HIPAA, CORI and data privacy matters.

 - Advises school clients on statutory and administrative requirements in the education context.